vscode-reborn-ai/vscode-reborn-ai/README.md

-# ChatGPT Reborn
+# VSCode Reborn AI

-ChatGPT Reborn is a Visual Studio Code extension that allows you to use the ChatGPT API to write, refactor, and improve your code.
+VSCode Reborn AI is a Visual Studio Code extension that allows you to use the ChatGPT API to write, refactor, and improve your code.

 ## Get for VSCode

-Search for "ChatGPT Reborn" in the VSCode extension search.
+Search for "VSCode Reborn AI" in the VSCode extension search.

 Or install directly:

 - [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=chris-hayes.chatgpt-reborn)
 - [Open VSX Registry](https://open-vsx.org/extension/chris-hayes/chatgpt-reborn)

-Or build this extension yourself (see below).
+Or build this extension yourself (scroll further down).

 ## About this fork